Sentinal920/sentinal920.github.io/css/colors/data/walk-through.md

 ```
 We find a hidden directory /files.

-Vsiting /files we find there are four network monitoring tools installed.
+Visiting /files, we find there are four network monitoring tools installed.
 ```
 1) Get Date
 2) Arp Poisoning